Aryan-Barbarian/demography/readme.txt

 using terminal (or command prompt) navigate to the same folder as analyzer.py

-Type in "python3 -i analyzer.py" and booya
+Type in "python3 -i analyzer.py."

+The file name is test.csv

+Keep in mind that if you choose to monitor progress, the program will first check the number of rows in the input file which will take some time.

+Output goes into results.csv, which will have three tables: occupation data, population data, and income data.